 published on 19.06.19

-Last week, TBS Business School in Barcelona hosted the workshop on sustainability CAAG 2019, which brings together experts in business and organizational sustainability.
+Last week, TBS Education in Barcelona hosted the workshop on sustainability CAAG 2019, which brings together experts in business and organizational sustainability.
 The symposium talked about the extent to which environmental and social sustainability is present in the important decisions of large companies, above economic performance, and the conclusions reached by the panel of experts were the following:

 - Large companies (and even more publicly listed companies) take little account of the opinions of the majority of the population when they have to make major decisions that affect them.